soujinquim/naive-bayes-demo/README.md

 ## How to Use

-1. Git clone, copy paset, colab etc
+1. Git clone, ctrl+C ctrl+V, colab etc up to you
 2. Click **Play**
 3. Type your review
 4. See the result!